 Gar raised his eyebrows.
 "You've got a religion?"
 "Oh yes.
 Eighteenth-century Christianity, with all the trimmings.
 The Lords thought of everything.
-And they preach patience; all right-but the lords don't know that, with most of them, the patience they preach is just a matter of waiting for DeCade to come back to life.
+And they preach patience, all right-but the Lords don't know that, with most of them, the patience they preach is just a matter of waiting for Decade to come back to life.
 They're the focal points of the communities-priests always have been.
-But the lords don't know what they're focusing the churls on."
+But the Lords don't know what they're focusing the churls on."

 Gar nodded slowly.
 "And, of course, they have to be celibate."

 Dirk nodded.
-"The penalty for fornication is death-for both parties.
+"The penalty for fornication is death -for both parties.
 And any children born of it."
 Gar scowled, nodding.
 "So the hot-tempered intelligent ones get killed off in the Games, and the cool-tempered intelligent ones don't pass on their genes.
-Either way,
+Either way, smart genes get filtered outbut only the ones smart enough to be troublesome, of course.
+Couldn't have a population of idiots....
+Yes, very neat."

 "Not completely.
 These berserkers may be smart enough to stay unmarried, but they are passionate.
 They've usually passed on a gene or two before they got caught."

 "So," Gar said slowly, "the filtering never ends.
 It's got to be continual, a regular event."

 "Yes, and they do make quite an event of it.
 They gather all the available churls together to watch it."

 "That should have a very salutary effect."
 "Oh, it does," Dirk said softly, "but not quite the one they expect.
 The whole mob comes away every year, more determined than ever to turn out for a bloodbath"-his mouth twisted-"as soon as DeCade rises again."

 "Yes, there is that little problem," Gar mused.
 "How do you plan to start the revolution if DeCade doesn't rise?"

-"We haven't quite got that one figured out yet."
-Dirk admitted.
+"We haven't quite got that one figured out yet," Dirk admitted.

 "And who's going to figure it out?"
 Gar smiled wryly.
 "By your account, all the brains get killed off or culled out."

 "No," Dirk said slowly, "not all.
 Not the really smart ones, no."

 Gar frowned, puzzled; then his face cleared, with something like shock.
 "Of course.
-The really intelligent ones would be smart enough to hide it-successfully.
+The really intelligent ones would be smart enough to hide itsuccessfully.
 They'd never be caught or found out."

 Dirk nodded.
 "All we're left with is geniuses.
 And, with the kind of inbreeding we've got, there're a lot of them-almost as many as there are idiots.
 The Wizard was no accident."

 "Yes.
 The Wizard."
 Gar chewed at his cheek, thoughtfully.

-"Most of your boys-the spacers-made it off-planet because they had to leave their homes rather suddenly, didn't they?"
+"Most of your boys-the spacersmade it off-planet because they had to leave their homes rather suddenly, didn't they?"

 "Most of us, yes.
 Which means we were found out while we were still very young.
 So, in answer to the question you're polite enough not to ask, surprisingly.
 No. We don't consider ourselves geniuses.
 Smart, yes, most of us-but not that smart."